bunmidavies/year2notes/COMP24112/machine learning pipeline.md

 ### training

-Training/learning involves determining what model parameters should be used, by finding the parameters which ==optimise== the objective function (i.e. minimizing/maximizing)
+- Training/learning involves determining what model parameters should be used, by finding the parameters which ==optimise== the objective function (i.e. minimizing/maximizing)
+- we also know this as the parameters obeying the [[optimality condition]]

 ### evaluation

-The determined model / parameters are evaluated using some performance metric
+- The determined model / parameters are evaluated using some performance metric

-Machine learning research builds on optimisation theory, linear algebra, probability theory etc.
+- Machine learning research builds on optimisation theory, linear algebra, probability theory etc.

 ### ml pipeline example: wine classification